jitpack/jitpack.io/faq/_index.en.md

 **Can I rebuild my project?**

-If your first build wasn't successful you can rebuild it.
+If your first build wasn't successfull you can rebuild it.
 If you Sign In on JitPack.io then you'll be able to remove the old build and re-requesting it will trigger a new build.

 See also https://jitpack.io/docs/BUILDING/#rebuilding

 **Can version ranges be used with JitPack?**

 You can use version ranges and Gradle's dynamic versions for releases.
-Currently they only resolve to releases that have been built.
+Currenly they only resolve to releases that have been built.
 `compile 'com.github.User:Repo:1.+'`

 **How long can builds take?**